A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Rolling hills can provide some challenges, but they also offer some advantages.
 The key is to use the terrain to your advantage and be aware of the potential for error.
 When shooting downhill, adjust your aim to account for the downward angle.

 The position of the deer affects the average bow shot on a deer.
 If the deer is standing still, it is easier to hit.
-However, it is more difficult to hit if the deer are moving.
+However, it is more difficult to hit if moving deer.
 The best way to ensure a successful bow shot on a deer is to practice patience.
 Wait for the deer to stop moving before you release your arrow.

 When shooting a bow, the wind can have a significant effect on the trajectory of your arrow.
 In general, the wind will cause it to veer off course in the direction that the wind is blowing.